 - 2.1 Ordinary meetings of the Council will take place in accordance with a programme decided at a previous meeting.
-The order of business at ordinary meetings will be as follows: - 2.1.1 elect a person to preside if the Mayor and Deputy Mayor are not present; - 2.1.2 approve the minutes of the last meeting; - 2.1.3 receive any declarations of interest from Members; - 2.1.4 receive any announcements from the Mayor; - 2.1.5 receive a report from the Leader and receive questions and answers on the report if any; - 2.1.6 receive questions from, and provide answers to, the public in relation to matters which in the opinion of the Chief Executive are relevant to the Council's functions (subject to Rule 8.5); - 2.1.7 receive reports from the Cabinet Portfolio Holders and receive questions and answers on the reports; - 2.1.8 receive reports from the Committees and receive questions and answers on the reports;
+The order of business at ordinary meetings will be as follows: - 2.1.1 elect a person to preside if the Mayor and Deputy Mayor are not present; - 2.1.2 approve the minutes of the last meeting; - 2.1.3 receive any declarations of interest from Members; - 2.1.4 receive any announcements from the Mayor; - 2.1.5 receive a report from the Leader and receive questions and answers on the report if any; - 2.1.6 receive questions from, and provide answers to, the public in relation to matters which in the opinion of the Chief Executive are relevant to the Council's functions (subject to Rule 8.5); - 2.1.7 receive reports from the Cabinet Portfolio Holders and receive questions and answers on the reports; - 2.1.8 receive reports from the Committees and receive questions and answers on the reports; - 2.1.9 consider business which, in the opinion of the Chair or Vice-Chair of the Overview & Scrutiny Committee, or in their absence, the Mayor or Deputy Mayor, or in their absence the Chief Executive or their nominee's should be considered at the meeting as a matter of urgency; - 2.1.10 receive petitions in relation to matters which in the opinion of the Chief Executive are relevant to the Council's functions; - 2.1.11 receive items referred from the Committees or questions from Members on the business of the Committees; - 2.1.12 consider any other business specified in notice convening the meeting, including proposals from the Cabinet in relation to the Budget and Policy Framework and reports from the Overview and Scrutiny Committee; - 2.1.13 consider motions; - 2.1.14 receive a presentation from the Youth Mayor, as appropriate, (and/or the Deputy Youth Mayor), by invitation, for up to five minutes on the activities of Broxtowe Youth Voice (the Youth Mayor and/or the

-- 2.1.9 consider business which, in the opinion of the Chair or Vice-Chair of the Overview & Scrutiny Committee, or in their absence, the Mayor or Deputy Mayor, or in their absence the Chief Executive or their nominee's should be considered at the meeting as a matter of urgency; - 2.1.10 receive petitions in relation to matters which in the opinion of the Chief Executive are relevant to the Council's functions: - 2.1.11 receive items referred from the Committees or questions from Members on the business of the Committees; - 2.1.12 consider any other business specified in notice convening the meeting, including proposals from the Cabinet in relation to the Budget and Policy Framework and reports from the Overview and Scrutiny Committee; - 2.1.13 consider motions; - 2.1.14 receive a presentation from the Youth Mayor, as appropriate, (and/or the Deputy Youth Mayor), by invitation, for up to five minutes on the activities of Broxtowe Youth Voice (the Youth Mayor and/or the Deputy Youth Mayor will have the right to speak, but not to vote, on any item on the agenda at a full Council meeting whether annual or ordinary with the rules on speaking being as per these Council Procedure Rules); - 2.1.15 receive questions from Councillors to those representing the Council on outside bodies: - 2.1.16 deal with questions from Councillors in accordance with Rule 10; - 2.1.17 approve a programme of ordinary meetings of the Council and Committees for the year at an appropriate time.
-The Council meeting to consider the budget shall be limited to only that substantive item unless by agreement of the Mayor; - 2.1.18 approve amendments to the membership of Committees.
+Deputy Youth Mayor will have the right to speak, but not to vote, on any item on the agenda at a full Council meeting whether annual or ordinary with the rules on speaking being as per these Council Procedure Rules);

+- 2.1.15 receive questions from Councillors to those representing the Council on outside bodies; - 2.1.16 deal with questions from Councillors in accordance with Rule 10; - 2.1.17 approve a programme of ordinary meetings of the Council and Committees for the year at an appropriate time.
+The Council meeting to consider the budget shall be limited to only that substantive item unless by agreement of the Mayor; or the criteria for urgent business, at 2.1.21, is met. - 2.1.18 approve amendments to the membership of Committees. - 2.1.19 receive updates from the Chair or Vice Chair of the Overview and Scrutiny Committee on the Scrutiny work programme. - 2.1.20 Receive an Annual Review of Scrutiny report at an appropriate time.